tldr-pages/tldr/pages/common/git-status.md

 `git status -s`

+- Show the branch and tracking info even in [s]hort format:

+`git status -b`

+- Show output in [s]hort format along with [b]ranch info:

+`git status -sb`

+- Show the output in the long-format.
+This is a the default:

+`git status --long`

+- Show the number of entries currently stashed away:

+`git status --show-stash`

 - Don't show untracked files in the output:

 `git status --untracked-files=no`

-- Show output in [s]hort format along with [b]ranch info:

-`git status -sb`